Data-Science-Nigeria/tattara/backend/ai/README.md

 - Endpoints: `/process/text`, `/process/audio`, `/process/image`, and `/health`.
 - Provide a `form_schema` (same shape as your Form Registry) to tell the service what fields to extract and validate.

-## Checklist (what this README covers)

-- Setup and run
-- Environment variables used by the app
-- API endpoints and payload examples
-- Form schema shape and validation behavior
-- Provider and feature notes (Whisper, Vision, LLM providers)
-- Troubleshooting and testing tips

 ## Quickstart

 1. Copy or create your environment file and set keys: